CiscoTestAutomation/genie/docs/health/health_design/design.rst

 You can collect and monitor the state of your devices as your testscript is executing with pyATS Health Check.
 It can collect traceback, core files, etc. pyATS Health Check is yaml driven and it is based on :ref:`Blitz<blitz>`.
 All Blitz functionalities are supported in Health Check.

 The health check is driven by a `health_file` which is provided at run time.
-There is two different mechanism to run the checks:
+There are two different mechanism to run the checks:

 1. Part of a pre/post processor of a section or testcase.
 2. Continuous data collection using a background process (Coming with 21.7).